Wrongful Pregnancy Lawsuits

 Intangible damages may include:

-- The father's loss of consortium during the pregnancy and recovery
+- Father's loss of consortium during the pregnancy and recovery

-An area of damages that divides courts is whether parents may seek recovery for future child rearing expenses for an unplanned or unwanted, but otherwise healthy child.
+An area of damages that divides courts is whether parents may seek recovery for future child-rearing expenses for an unwanted but otherwise healthy child.
 Courts tend to defer to the notion that even unexpected children are a good thing for most people and society in general.
-If, however, financial constraints were a primary factor in seeking sterilization, a minority of states may be more willing to allow a claim for the cost of raising the child to proceed.
-Courts may also expand compensation options when specific congenital health issues were the reason for the sterilization procedure and the unplanned child inherits those diseases or conditions.

-If you or your spouse became pregnant after a medical sterilization procedure, you may have a claim for wrongful pregnancy.
-Talk to an experienced attorney in your jurisdiction to help determine your best course of action and what kind of recovery is available in your situation.
+If you or your spouse became pregnant after a medical sterilization procedure, you may have a claim for a wrongful birth lawsuit.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help